scivision/cmake-build-gcc/README.md

 That will build GCC and install it to ~/gcc-devel.

-By default, a recent release of GCC is built.
+By default, a recent release of GCC is built using source from the [GitHub mirror](https://gcc.gnu.org/wiki/GitMirror).
 GCC [snapshot](https://gcc.gnu.org/pub/gcc/snapshots/LATEST-12/) may also be built by changing the "gcc_url" variable in CMakeLists.txt.

 ## Caveats